Port of Montréal to add new grain terminal equipment

 Statistics Canada data suggests farmers will rebound from 2021 with larger harvests of canola, barley, soybeans, corn, and wheat in 2022, and is able to better move crops to customers on time will help the ag sector as a whole.

 “The entire world looks to Canada to support food security around the globe.
-Port infrastructure is critical for the continuous flow of commercial trade and our government will continue to support initiatives like CanEst Transit as they help with the export Canadian agricultural products,” Bibeau explained in a statement.
+Port infrastructure is critical for the continuous flow of commercial trade, and our government will continue to support initiatives like CanEst Transit as they help export Canadian agricultural products,” Bibeau explained in a statement.

-He said that the past two years (of Covid-19 economics) have proven how vital proper supply chain management is, and has deepened DG CanEst Transit’s commitment to better streamlining its export processes.
+He said that the past two years (of Covid-19 economics) have proven how vital proper supply chain management is.
+It has deepened DG CanEst Transit’s commitment to streamlining its export processes better.

 “We are honoured to be entrusted with funding that will not only improve our infrastructure and capacity to serve both established and emerging markets around the globe but will also continue to showcase Canada’s unparalleled contributions and growth to the agriculture-based economy,” he explained.

-Martin Imbleau, the President and Chief Executive Officer of the Montréal Port Authority, said he was happy with the financial investment by both DG CanEst Transit and the Government of Canada, acknowledging that once the project is complete, a positive impact will trickle down the supply chain and on all the farms across Canada.
+Martin Imbleau, the President and Chief Executive Officer of the Montréal Port Authority, said he was happy with the financial investment by both DG CanEst Transit and the Government of Canada.
+He acknowledged that once the project is complete, a positive impact will trickle down the supply chain and onto all the farms across Canada.